 In last week’s article, The Unspoken Invitation, I told you there are 3 lessons I think every Catholic girl must be taught before she is allowed to go out on a date with a boy.
-I covered the first lesson last week: The Idling Man.
+I covered the first lesson last week: The Unspoken Invitation.
 This week I want to tell you about The Passion Bridge.

 One of the books that I read provided an analysis of each of the Ten Commandments and the subsequent teachings of our Lord.
 In the chapter that explained the 6th and 9th commandments, the topics of purity and chastity were covered in detail.
 There was one statement in that chapter that took me completely by surprise.
 It declared that for unmarried couples, passionate kissing, or what is commonly known as french kissing, is considered a mortal sin (provided the conditions for a mortal sin have been met).